graphql-mocks/graphql-mocks/packages/docs/docs/paper/guides/managing-ids.md

 It can be helpful to have an automatically generated ID that reflects the ID format used by the GraphQL API being mocked.

 ### Using a Custom Hook
-This can be done by using an `afterTransaction` hook function to ensure that any IDs that are added automatically.
+This can be done by using an `afterTransaction` hook function to ensure that any IDs that are missing are added automatically.
 [Learn more about creating custom hooks](/docs/paper/hooks).

 Assuming the GraphQL Paper documents have an id field: